 - Dizziness or nausea

-Most people feel well enough to return home the day of surgery or the day afterward.
-You will need to return to the doctor in about a week to have stitches removed.
+Most people feel well enough to return home the day of surgery or the next day.

-The cochlear implants won't be turned on (activated) until two to six weeks after surgery — to give the surgery site time to heal.
+An audiologist won't turn on (activate) the cochlear implants for about two to six weeks after your surgery — to give the surgery site time to heal.